-28. Events for athletes under 9 years should be on fully closed roads or private roads /footpaths wherever possible.
+28. Events for athletes under 9 years old should take place on fully closed roads or private roads/footpaths wherever possible.
 Where under 9s are on the public highway, they will be supervised by adults at all times.
 RR 29.
 Trail races shall take place on a variety of terrain within a natural environment in open country that is mainly off-road.
 Courses of up to marathon distance must be composed of at least 60% trail terrain.
 TR If hosting a Championship, the course must be at least 60% trail if the race is 40+ miles, 70% if 20-40 miles and 80% if less than 20 miles.
-The Course 30. a) Any track and field or heavy throws event organiser must ensure that enough officials of the appropriate grading are appointed to deliver their meeting, including sufficiently qualified and experienced Chiefs and Referees.
+30. The course will be cleared of all race signs, debris, etc. as soon as reasonably practical.
+NS Offi cials and Marshals 31. a) Any track and field or heavy throws event organiser must ensure that enough officials of the appropriate grading are appointed to deliver their meeting, including sufficiently qualified and experienced Chiefs and Referees.
 ALL b) The appointment of a UKA Licensed Race Referee is required for off-track races, with support from other suitably qualified endurance officials.
-[NB: Persons appointed to Chief/Referee roles should not be a member of the organising committee].
-31. Adults (16+ in Scotland) will marshal all participants, as well as any relevant road intersections, major junctions and changes of course direction, as agreed after consultation with the local authority, safety advisory group (or similar), highways authority and police.
+Note: Persons appointed to Chief/Referee roles should not be a member of the organising committee.
+Officiating requirements for events at all levels are published by UKA seasonally.
+32. Adults (16+ in Scotland) will marshal all participants, as well as any relevant road intersections, major junctions and changes of course direction, as agreed after consultation with the local authority, safety advisory group (or similar), highways authority and police.
 NS In a cross country event, particularly in the early stages of a race, the general public should only be allowed to cross the course at well-organised cross-over points, marshalled by stewards.
-Note: race marshals do not have legal authority to direct or to stop traffic unless accredited under the Police Reform Act 2002 and authorised by a formal road closure.
-32. Marshals will be fully briefed before the start of any event.
+Note: race marshals do not have the legal authority to direct or to stop traffic, unless accredited under the Police Reform Act 2002 and authorised by a formal road closure.
+33. Marshals will be fully briefed before the start of any event.
 They should receive written instructions as to their role, position, emergency procedures and race information.
-Where marshals cannot read in English, appropriate adjustments must be taken to ensure the marshal(s) fully understand their role and any emergency procedures.
-NS 33.
-All course marshals will wear distinctive tabards/bibs/tops (this includes start/finish areas, and is applicable on both closed or open road events).
+Appropriate adjustments must be taken to ensure the marshal(s) fully understand their role and any emergency procedures, particularly those who may be unable to read the written instructions provided.
 NS 34.
+All course marshals will wear distinctive tabards/bibs/tops at all times whilst on the course (this includes start/finish areas, and is applicable on both closed or open road events).
+NS 35.
 Marshals will remain on the course until released by the sweep vehicle, chief marshal or event control.
-NS 35.
-The course will be cleared of race signs, debris, etc. as soon as reasonably practical.
 NS 36.
 There will be a conspicuous vehicle (bicycle acceptable) and/or marshal preceding the field at any road race, and a sweep vehicle (bicycle acceptable) and/or marshal following the field.
 RR